 Radical production assay

 We assessed the oxidative function of bulk and NPs CeO2 in exposure media using the chromagenic probe.
 ABTS reacts with OH. to produce a stable oxidised product that is then measured at an absorbance maximum of 420 nm (ε = 3.6 × 104 M–1 cm–1) at 12°C in a Tecan Infinite® 200 PRO series (Männedorf, Switzerland)(Yim et al. 1993) .
 Reactions were buffered by Tris (100 μM), pH 7.0, and UV-visible spectra (200-900 nm) were recorded once every minute for 10 min.
 Nanoparticle and bulk CeO2 were prepared in DI water or ASW (25 PSU) and then added to the system to give final concentrations in the range of 0-100 mg L-1 in the presence of 88 mM H2O2 and 100 μM ABTS.
 Data presented are the results from at least three independent reactions.
+An additional experiment was undertaken to understand whether bromide ions could quench OH..
+This was undertaken by the addition of 0.6 mM of bromide in the form of chlorine free hypobromous acid (HOBr) to the reaction mixture of NPs in DI water (0-100 mg L-1), 88 mM H2O2 and 100 μM ABTS.
+Reactions were buffered by Tris (100 μM), pH 7.0, and UV-visible spectra (200-900 nm) were recorded once every minute for 10 min.
+The concentration of 0.6 mM was chosen as this is approximated to the concentration found in ASW used.

 Plasmid Relaxation Experiments